Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

    Example.

-This example has one scene input by the top *RenderLayer node*, which has a cube that is about 10 BU from the camera.
+This example has one scene input by the top *Render Layer* node, which has a cube that is about 10 BU from the camera.
-The bottom RenderLayer node inputs a scene (FlyCam) with a plane that covers the left half of the view and is 7 BU from the camera.
+The bottom Render Layer node inputs a scene (FlyCam) with a plane that covers the left half of the view and is 7 BU from the camera.
 Both are fed through their respective Map Value nodes to divide the Z buffer by 20 (multiply by 0.05, as shown in the Size field)